-The hardware specifications of your product determine the number of images that you can import and the number of instances that you can deploy per image.
+You can import up to three images.
+The hardware specifications of your product determine the number of instances that you can deploy per image.

 On Deep Discovery Analyzer 1000 appliances, Virtual Analyzer supports OVA files up to 20GB in size.